xvitaly/tuned-switcher/README.md

 ## License

-Licensed under the terms of the GNU General Public License version 3.
-You can find it here: [LICENSE](LICENSE).
+This project is licensed under the terms of the [GNU General Public License version 3](LICENSE).

-Icon from the [Noto Emoji](https://github.com/googlefonts/noto-emoji) font, licensed under the terms of the [Apache License 2.0](licenses/noto-emoji.LICENSE.txt).
+The project icon from the Noto Emoji font is licensed under the terms of the [Apache License 2.0](licenses/noto-emoji.LICENSE.txt).

 ## Documentation